-We find stronger correlations between groundwater site-characteristics and the similarity descriptors on the seasonal scale compared to the event scale (Table 4Table 4).
+We find stronger correlations between groundwater site-characteristics and the similarity descriptors on the seasonal scale compared to the event scale (Table 4).
 The strongest controls on the similarity of groundwater and streamflow seem to be the mean groundwater table depth and distance to the stream and catchment outlet.
 This again highlights the importance of proximity and soil water deficit for the connectivity of groundwater to the stream, as was also found in other studies (Haught and Van Meerveld, 2011; Rinderer et al., 2017).
-The similarity of soil moisture and streamflow seasonal dynamics is generally high and doesn't show a spatial pattern (Figs. 1314, 1415 and 1516), which is also reflected in low correlation with all site-characteristics (Table 4Table 4).
-Negative seasonal time shift of soil moisture to streamflow means that streamflow seasonal dynamics lags behind the soil moisture dynamics.
-This suggests, that on the seasonal scale the amount of soil moisture, which is a measure of catchment wetness, should increase first before the streamflow increases.
-Hence the catchment wetness controls the seasonal streamflow, i.e. baseflow.
-Negative seasonal time shift of some stations suggests that soil moisture-i.e. catchment wetness-controls the stream baseflow.
+The similarity of soil moisture and streamflow seasonal dynamics is generally high and doesn't show a spatial pattern (Figs. 14, 15 and 16), which is also reflected in low correlation with all site-characteristics (Table 4).
+Negative seasonal time shift of some stations suggests that soil moisture - i.e. catchment wetness - controls the stream baseflow.